SherlockHomles/5SCALE/README.md

-different kinds of leaf optical properties models to simulate leaf directional-hemispherical reflectance and transmittance (DHR&DHT), PROSPECT for Broadleaf while LIBERTY for Needle by default. **The code includes LIBERTY only, PROSPECT model can be downloaded from** http://teledetection.ipgp.jussieu.fr/prosail/
+different kinds of leaf optical properties models to simulate leaf directional-hemispherical reflectance and transmittance (DHR&DHT), PROSPECT for Broadleaf while LIBERTY for Needle by default. **The code includes LIBERTY only, PROSPECT model can be downloaded from** http://teledetection.ipgp.jussieu.fr/prosail/ The background reflectance were fixed, an alternative is to incorporate soil reflectance model into this model